robzr/ecobar/README.md

   alt="Example output from one line bot" width=344 height=330>

 Features:
-- Runs in macOS menu bar, works in regular mode and dark mode
+- Runs in macOS menu bar, optimized for regular mode and dark mode
 - Works with one or more Ecobee thermostats including the excellent ecobee3
 - Allows control of temperature setpoints, fan mode, thermostat mode, readout of sensors
 - Sync's Ecobee API token and settings via iCloud Drive if available